 Are your chickens happy in their chicken coop?

-We all know the story—a sneaky, but cute, little girl tries out three different types of furniture looking for comfort—not too big or too small, but JUST RIGHT.
 When you are looking for a home for your flock of chickens, keep in mind that to feel comfy, healthy, and happy, you need to make sure you are giving them the right amount of space—both in their coops and in their runs.
 Let’s take a look:

 While your chickens’ breed, size, personality, and the weather where you live will all play a factor, we here at OverEZ chicken coops recommend that chickens have a minimum of 2 square feet per chicken in a coop and 4 square feet per chicken in a run/outside area.

 Tips For Selecting A Chicken Coop